 By the late 1880’s, for a variety of reasons, much of the former booming cattle industry was in the process of busting.
-The cattle barons faced increasing competition as cowboys in their employ and increasing numbers of settlers to the region began building their own herds.
+The cattle barons faced increasing competition as former cowboys and increasing numbers of settlers to the region began building their own herds.
 Such small cattlemen began legally homesteading the choicest spots on the public range that the cattle barons were accustomed to having to themselves.

 This overstocking would eventually culminate in the disastrous winter of 1886-1887.
 That winter, the thermometer dropped and the snow piled deep, where it remained all winter.
 Great blizzards swept the plains, and thousands upon thousands of cattle died from the exposure and the lack of grass.